Yetangitu/books/README.md

     -n		do not refresh database
  		use together with '-v' to check if recent dumps are available
+    -f		force refresh, use this on first install
     -v		be verbose about what is being updated
     -d DAYS	only use database dump files no older than DAYS days (default: 5) -u DBS	refresh DBS databases (default: compact fiction main)